mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

   $ mpiexec -n 1 -host <hostname>:17 python julia.py

-Another, implementation-independent, way to specify the number of workers is to use `mpi4py`-specific environment variable::
+Another way to specify the number of workers is to use `mpi4py`-specific environment variable::

   $ MPI4PY_MAX_WORKERS=16 mpiexec -n 1 python julia.py

 Notice that in this case MPI universe size is ignored.

 Alternatively, users may decide to execute the script in a more traditional